breedlun/clearplot/doc/source/installation.rst

 Optional Additional Steps
 -------------------------

 1. If you are using the Spyder IDE on a Mac, you may need to change the matplotlib backend loaded by Spyder's scientific startup script.
-In order to make the plotting window appear on top of all other windows, clearplot makes a call to ``fig.canvas.manager.window``.
-With the MacOSX backend ``fig.canvas.manager.window`` gives ``AttributeError: 'FigureManagerMac' object has no attribute 'window'``.
-To avoid this you must go to Spyder Preferences->Console->External Modules, set the GUI Backend to Qt4Agg and restart Spyder.
-Check that the backend is actually QtAgg by entering ``matplotlib.get_backend()`` at the console.
-See `this post <http://stackoverflow.com/questions/20025077/how-do-i-display-a-matplotlib-figure-window-on-top-of-all-other-windows-in-spyde>`__ and `this post <http://stackoverflow.com/questions/26050709/matplotlib-trouble-reducing-figure-size-with-tkagg-backend>`__ if you need further details.
+The MacOSX backend and the TkAgg backend both have issues (see `this post <http://stackoverflow.com/questions/20025077/how-do-i-display-a-matplotlib-figure-window-on-top-of-all-other-windows-in-spyde>`__ and `this post <https://github.com/spyder-ide/spyder/issues/1651>`__ for more information).
+If you are running into these problems, you must:

+    a.
+Go to Spyder Preferences->Console->External Modules and set the GUI Backend to Qt4Agg.

+    b.
+Go to Spyder Preferences->Console->Advanced Settings and select "Use the following startup script" to select the ``scientific_startup.py`` script.

+    c.
+Restart Spyder.

 2. Install the custom fonts on your system so they can be accessed by other applications like Adobe Illustrator and Inkscape.